 Doctor of Physical Therapy

-The demand for licensed physical therapists is rapidly growing to meet the needs of an aging population.
-As such, this professional doctorate program is rigorous and competitive to enter, with strong professional outcomes for graduates.
-Attaining the doctorate degree will prepare you to sit for the National Physical Therapy Examination; successfully passing this licensure exam will allow you to treat patients anywhere as a licensed physical therapist.
+Completing the DPT program will prepare you to sit for the national physical therapy examination (NPTE), and successfully passing this licensure exam will allow you to treat patients anywhere as a licensed physical therapist.

 Graduates of this program are prepared to provide professional clinical service in a variety of settings, including community agencies; home health agencies; hospitals; independent, outpatient orthopedic clinics; pediatric and geriatric settings; rehabilitation centers; schools; and sports medicine clinics.
 Some graduates also teach in physical therapy programs or conduct research.

 What sets apart our Doctor of Physical Therapy program?

 - Advanced student training spaces: The DPT program is housed in a new building on Temple’s Main Campus featuring smart classrooms and specialized clinical training spaces.
 The program uses standardized patients and simulated experiences, all to better prepare students for the challenges of patient care.
 Graduate students also gain extensive experience at clinical practice sites across the nation.
 Explore Temple’s new education and training space.

 - Interprofessional education opportunities: Prepare to practice as part of an interprofessional healthcare team by taking courses with students from Temple’s professional programs in athletic training, dentistry, medicine, nursing, occupational therapy, pharmacy and recreation therapy.